campbe13/javascript-320/README.md

 # Sample Repo for Javascript

-I am using this as a [public test repo](https://github.com/campbe13/javascript-320/)  for using Travis CI deploy to [github pages](https://campbe13.github.io/javascript-320)
+I am using this as a [public test repo](https://github.com/campbe13/javascript-320/)  for using [Travis CI] (https://travis-ci.com/github/campbe13/javascript-320/) to  deploy to [github pages](https://campbe13.github.io/javascript-320)

 The idea is for teachers to share this repo for course content, sample code, markdown instructions maybe, each push to the repo will deploy sample html/css/js for use by students.

+For use with students I would set it up for merges to master instead of each push?

 ## content
 * [html css beginner js review](week01)

-##todo
+## todo
 1. teacher instructions for using it
-3. replace this with student info
+3. replace this (README.md) page with student info  or an index.html ? will it supercede ?
+4. limit what is coppied to github pages
 2. fix the linter I am using, it's too strict
 2. try github actions instead
 3. deploy to korra instead